bk/wmk/readme.md

   other formats than HTML, for instance PDF or MS Word (docx).
   `pandoc_extra_formats` is a dict where each key is a format name (e.g.
   `pdf`) and its value is the output filename relative to the web root (e.g.
-  `subdir/myfile.pdf`). `pandoc_extra_formats_settings`, if present, contains
-  any special settings for the conversion in the form of a dict where each key is a format name and its value is either a dict with the keys `extra_args` and/or `filters`, or a list (which then is interpreted as the value of the `extra_args` setting).
+  `subdir/myfile.pdf`).
+The special value `auto` indicates that the name of the output file should be based on that of the source file but with the file extension replaced by the name of the format.
+For instance, a source file named `subdir/index.md` (relative to the content directory) maps to an output file named `subdir/index.pdf` (relative to the web root directory) if the output format is `pdf`, and so on. `pandoc_extra_formats_settings`, if present, contains any special settings for the conversion in the form of a dict where each key is a format name and its value is either a dict with the keys `extra_args` and/or `filters`, or a list (which then is interpreted as the value of the `extra_args` setting).

 - `use_cache`: boolean, True by default.
 If you set this to False, the rendering cache will be disabled.
 This is useful for small and medium-sized